 - Torn, ripped, oversized, camouflage and military clothing are not permitted.

 - Special functions may require more formal wear.
 Parents will be notified when this is required.

-During the third trimester of eighth grade, students may wear sweatshirts, fleece, and shirts from their intended secondary schools.
+- Students in 8th grade, third trimester, may wear sweatshirts, fleece, and shirts from their intended secondary schools.